mmkobylin/contact_address_book/README.md

 # Contact address book

-The task is to develop a simple contact address book.
+The task is to develop a simple git branch -M main.

 ## Technology
 PHP, HTML, CSS, JavaScript, and MySQL.